CINA

 Our Plans

-We are taking next steps to secure our future and strengthen local independent news reporting in California through a better connection.
-We are organizing ourselves into a 501(c)(3) nonprofit to be able to raise funds for more independent reporting — to inform publishers of the news business and of relevant legislation so we may advocate with a bigger voice for our interests.
+We have taken next steps to secure our future and strengthen local independent news reporting in California through a better connection.
+We have organized ourselves into a 501(c)(3) nonprofit and plan to raise funds for local independent reporting and media literacy.
+The alliance acts to support and inform publishers of industry knowlege and trends, grapple with questions of ethics, and advocate for relevant legislation with one big voice.

 We are following legislation, seeking input, finding allies, tracking bills, making calls, sending newsletter updates with action items, and showing up.
 It is working, so thanks to all who participate.